State to pay $900K settlement in fatal boating investigation

 RICHMOND, Va.
-(AP) — State officials have agreed to pay $900,000 to the family of a Virginia man who was charged but later cleared in a fatal boating accident.
+(AP) — tate officials have agreed to pay $900,000 to the family of a Virginia man who was charged but later cleared in a fatal boating accident.

 The Richmond Times-Dispatch reports that the settlement between the Virginia Department of Game and Inland Fisheries and Drew Hall of Martinsville was made final last month.